Mission

 The Cherokee Strip Regional Heritage Center

-The Cherokee Strip Regional Heritage Center, a property of the Oklahoma Historical Society, tells the story of the largest land run in American history.
+The Cherokee Strip Regional Heritage Center, a property of the Oklahoma Historical Society, and located in Enid, Oklahoma, tells the story of the largest land run in American history.
 The 1893 Land Run, settlement and development of northwest Oklahoma is explored through the Heritage Center’s five permanent exhibit galleries.
-On the grounds of the Heritage Center complex is Humphrey Heritage Village, a living history village featuring four historically significant buildings including the only remaining 1893 U.S. Land Office.
+On the grounds of the Heritage Center complex is Humphrey Heritage Village, a living history village featuring four historically significant buildings including the only remaining 1893 U.S. Land Office, which originally sat in present-day downtown Enid.

 Our History